-A proposed COM must have a policy of non-discrimination and anti-sexual harassment with regard to students, administrative personnel, faculty and staff based on race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age, disability, and religion.
+A proposed COM must demonstrate have a policy of non-discrimination in the selection of and antisexual harassment with regard to students, administrative personnel, faculty and staff, and students based on race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age or disabilities, disability, and religion.
 This must apply to all proposed COM actions.